Junior Clubs: Berwick Junior FC/Narre Warren

 Tom Scully is a left-footed midfielder from Berwick in Victoria.
-He was drafted to the Melbourne Demons at pick one in the 2009 NAB AFL Draft and made his debut in Round 1 the following year.
+He was drafted to the Melbourne Demons at pick one in the 2009 NAB AFL Draft and made his debut in round one the following year.
 Scully joined the GIANTS as an uncontracted player at the end of 2011.
 He was named vice-captain of the GIANTS at the beginning of 2013.
 Scully was awarded the Coaches Award at the 2013 Kevin Sheedy Medal.

 When the GIANTS won seven of their first 10 games last season, Scully's run and carry was at its best and the former Demon was playing the best football of his career.
 Despite a shoulder injury ending his season early, his willingness to put the team first was a highlight in his 17 games.
 The fitness fanatic averaged just over 20 possessions a game and spent most of the season on the wing where his ability to run all day will make him a force again in 2016.